juanigalan91/monorepolyser/README.md

 Awesome Github Action to analyse your yarn monorepo!

 ## Requirements
 This Github Action assumes that you are using yarn workspaces in order to manage your monorepo.
-If your `package.json` has a key called `workspaces` where you confgire where your packages are, then you are good to go!
+If your `package.json` has a key called `workspaces` where you configure where your packages are, then you are good to go!

 ## Functionalities
 ### Dependencies check